 “If you are sitting at a table, have a seating plan.
 Even if it’s small and informal.
 You don’t have to have place cards but tell people where to sit.
 It saves awkward fumbling and possibly hurt feelings, and manners at the end of the day are about kindness.
 While you’re at it, seat the kindred spirits together, whether they’re live-wires or wallflowers.
 They’ll be most comfortable, and have the most fun, with their own kind of vibe, whether they know each other or not.” – Frances

 “I think people often overlook the fact that they are supposed to *enjoy* their party and the process of planning it — not be stressed out by it.
 We want Social Studies to be a reminder to people, that the process and the event should be joyful, easy, and focused on spending time with people you love.
-That’s why, Social Studies delivers everything you need straight to your door – and then picks it up when you’re done.
+That’s why Social Studies delivers everything you need straight to your door – and then picks it up when you’re done.
 Social Studies is easy-to-use, easy-to-personalize, and on-demand – so you can actually enjoy your own event.
-From beautiful table settings, a playlist to set the mood, and the after-dinner game that has everyone forgetting to check their phones, Social Studies covers it all.” – Amy
+From beautiful table settings, a playlist to set the mood, and the after-dinner games, Social Studies covers it all.” – Amy

 What advice would you give us as a first time holiday host?